TABLE OF CONTENTS (CLICK TO JUMP TO SECTION)

 ROULZ: A metal alloy consisting of copper, nickel and silver, named for the French chemist who invented it in the 1800s.

 STEEL: An alloy of iron and carbon where the content of the carbon ranges up to 2%.
 When the alloy contains more than 2% carbon, it's defined as cast iron.
 Steel is very seldom used for jewelry.

-SURGICAL or SURGICAL STAINLESS STEEL: Anyone of a family of low carbon alloy steels usually containing 10-30% chromium.
+SURGICAL OR SURGICAL STAINLESS STEEL: Anyone of a family of low carbon alloy steels usually containing 10-30% chromium.
 The chromium provides exceptional resistance to corrosion and heat.
 Other elements may be added to increase corrosion resistance to specific environments, enhance oxidation resistance and impart special characteristics.
 In jewelry, which is sometimes labeled "hypoallergenic," we see it in a few findings, such as ear wires or posts.

-PRECIOUS METALS AND TERMS
+PRECIOUS METAL TERMS